eloj/radix-sorting/README.md

 The primary modification to the sorting function is the small addition of a function `key_of()`, which returns the key for a given record.

-The main insight you should take away from this is that if the things we're sorting aren't themselves the keys but some composed type, we just need some way to _extract_ or _derive_ a key for each entry instead.
+The main insight you should take away from this is that, to sort composed types, we just need some way to _extract_ or _derive_ a key for each entry.

 We're still restricted to integer keys.
 We rely on there being some sort of mapping from our records (or _entries_) to the integers which orders the records the way we require.